OptimalDesignLab/PDESolver.jl/docs/src/NonlinearSolvers/unsteady/cn.md

 That is, the adjoint vector contains the adjoint at time step 1 concatenated with the adjoint at time step 2, and so on, until time step $n$.
-Therefore, in this document we will rewrite the Lagrangian using bolded symbols to indicate that a vector or matrix is global-in-time, as there will be corresponding variables specific to a particular time step:
+Therefore, in this document we will rewrite the Lagrangian using bolded symbols to indicate that a vector or matrix is global-in-time, as there will also be corresponding variables specific to a particular time step:

 \begin{equation}